An original birth certificate is about truth: nothing more, nothing less.

 Understand the difference between a birth record and an adoption record.
 A birth record is a vital record.
 It is sealed only when an adoption becomes final (and unsealed if an adoption fails).
 So, while created as a result of adoption, the original birth certificate is never about adoption.
 It is always about birth.
 It is always your own vital record.
 Unchanged.

 Step up for adoptee rights.
 Bastard Nation, the adoptee rights organization, advocates nationally for adoptees and tracks legislation and adoptee-related developments.
-Local groups in many states are also advocating on the ground for changes in state laws, including pending legislation in New York, Florida, and Massachusetts.
+Local groups in many states are also advocating on the ground for changes in state laws, including pending legislation in New York.
 Contact local groups to understand what you can do and how you can advocate for change.
 And, if you are not an adoptee, be supportive of what we are trying to do and understand why what we are doing is so important.

 Finally, watch for issues that may lead to legal challenges.
 If you are denied access to an original birth certificate, let us know.
 If you have gone to court to get one, let me know—copies of court orders may help me understand local issues and to develop legal strategies to challenge laws that are unjust.
 While I am working to build a network of pro bono or low-cost attorneys who can advocate in court for access to OBCs, it will take time, coordination, and effort.
 But it may be an important next step to secure adoptee rights.